hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

     self.assertEquals(wibble, 3)

 Tests are meant to check how our code behaves, not just to repeat every line of it.

 The second rule is a related rule, but it's more about how users interact with your software.
 We want our functional tests to check that the software allows the user to accomplish certain tasks.
 So, we need to check that each screen contains elements that can guide the user towards the choices they need to make (the link text), and also that they function in a way that moves the user towards their goal (our link, when clicked, will take the user to the right page).

 What we definitely don't need to test in our FTs are things like - what specific colour are the links (although the fact that they are a different colour to something else may be relevant).
 We don't need to check the particular font they use.
 We don't need to check whether they are displayed in a ``ul`` or in a ``table`` - although we may want to check that they are displayed in the correct order.

 So, where does that leave us?
 The FT currently checks the functionality of the site - it checks the link has the correct text, and later it checks that clicking the link takes us to the right place.

 So, what about unit testing the templates?
 Well, most of what's in a template is just a constant - we don't want to have to rewrite our unit tests just because we want to correct a typo in a bit of blurb...
 The parts of a template that aren't "just a constant" are the bits inside ``{{ }}`` or ``{%  %}`` - bits that manipulate some of the ``context`` variables we pass into the ``render`` call.

 So, in our unit tests, we need to check that the variables we pass in end up being used - that's why we have the ``assertIn`` checks on the ``response.content`` as well as the ``assertEqual`` test on the ``response.context``.

 So, what about checking that our template contains the correct hyperlinks, ``<a href="/poll/01/``, or whatever they may be?
 Well, if we were to hard-code them into the template, then that would be a bit like testing a constant.
 But we're not going to hard-code them, because that would violate the programming `DRY` principle - "Don't Repeat Yourself".

 If we were to hard-code the URLs for links to individual polls, it would be really tedious if we wanted to come back and change them later - say from ``/poll/1/`` to ``/poll_detail/01/`` or whatever it may be.
 Django provides a single place to define urls, in ``urls.py``, and it then provides helper tools for retrieving them in other places - a function called ``reverse``, and a template tag called ``{% url %}``.
 So we'll use the template tag, which avoids hard-coding the URL in the template, but it also means that the hyperlink is no longer a constant, so we need to test it.

 Phew, that was long winded!
 Anyway, the upshot is, more tests - but also, we get to learn about Django url helper functions, so it's win-win-win :-)

 Let's use the ``reverse`` function in our tests.
 Its first argument is the name of the view that handles the url, and we can also specify some arguments.
 We'll be making a view for seeing an individual `Poll` object, so we'll probably find the poll using its ``id``.
 Here's what that translates to in ``tests.py``:

 .. sourcecode:: python
     :filename: mysite/polls/tests.py

     from django.core.urlresolvers import reverse

-    class TestHomePageView(TestCase):
+    class HomePageViewTest(TestCase):

         def test_root_url_shows_links_to_all_polls(self):
             # set up some polls